prathikbp/Container-Aware-Operating-System-Support-for-Federated-Learning/README.md

 # Terminal 4 - Start Client 3
 python client.py --batch-size 32 --local-epochs 1 --learning-rate 0.01
 ```
+### Prometheus and Grafana dashboards

+Once the containers are running, access Prometheus at http://localhost:9090 and Grafana at http://localhost:3000.
+Grafana default credentials: admin / admin.

 ### Troubleshooting
 - If you see "address already in use" error, ensure no other FL server is running